 Cafe Karibo, 27 North 3rd Street, Fernandina Beach, FL 32034.
 Phone: (904) 277-5269.
-Casual atmosphere, popular with locals and visitors.
+Casual atmosphere, very popular with locals and visitors.
 Indoor dining plus outdoor courtyard and upper deck.
 The restaurant welcomed a new addition to its staff in May 2017, Chef Tim Meredith (who formerly helped open The Grill Room, the original fine dining restaurant at the Ritz-Carlton in its early days on Amelia Island, working under Chef Matthew Medure).
-Next door, the adjoining KARIBREW PUB features freshest beer on the island.
-See Cafe’ Karibo’s FACEBOOK for the latest updates.
-Website:http://www.cafekaribo.com.
+Next door, the adjoining KARIBREW PUB features freshly brewed beer.
+See more at Cafe Karibo’s website.

 ARTE PIZZA, located at 109 North 3rd Street, Fernandina Beach.
 Wood fired oven, thin-crust style pizza is their specialty.
 Large menu includes pasta, chicken, salads and seafood (including shrimp mac-n-cheese).
 Eat in or take out, call (904)277-1515.
 Also visit Arte Pizza’s website.

 LuLu’s at the Thompson House – Tucked away at 11 South 7th Street downtown, don’t miss cozy LuLu’s serving lunch, dinner and Sunday Brunch (reservations recommended), 904-432-8394, see LuLu’s menu at their website.

 Happy Tomato Courtyard Cafe & BBQ, 7 South 3rd Street, Fernandina Beach, Phone: (904) 321-0707.
 Menu includes chicken salad, pimento cheese sandwiches and great BBQ (some think it’s the best on island), and is a local favorite.
 See more info at Happy Tomato Cafe’s website.

 Espana Restaurant, 22 S. 4th St., Fernandina Beach, FL 32034.
 Phone: (904) 261-7700, http://www.espanadowntown.com Specializing in traditional Spanish and Portuguese dishes.
 Menu includes varied hot and cold tapas, steaks, fish, paella, and homemade sangria.
 Indoor dining room, enclosed patio dining or outdoor garden dining.

 Joe’s 2nd Street Bistro,14 S. 2nd Street, Fernandina Beach, FL 32034.
 Phone: (904) 321-2558.
 Website: http://www.joesbistro.com Fine dining restaurant offers new American cuisine with influences from Italian, French, Creole, Asian and South of the Border cooking along with fresh baked bread, homemade ice cream, sorbets and signatures desserts.
 Dine in restored 1900’s home or outside by the fountain in New Orleans-inspired courtyard.

 Pepper’s Mexican Grill & Cantina, located at 530 Centre Street in Fernandina (904) 277-2011.
 Serving generous portions, two can split an appetizer and one entrée.
-The cantina offers a cocktail bar with windows overlooking historic Centre Street, plus outdoor patio seating, a popular spot downtown.
+The cantina offers a cocktail bar with windows overlooking historic Centre Street, plus outdoor patio seating.